-- A loss assessment that you have to pay to a homeowners or residential association, if the problem is covered by your policy.
+- A loss assessment that you have to pay to a homeowners or residential association, if the problem is covered by the policy.

-- Trees, plants, shrubs and lawns if the damage is caused by certain problems, such as fire, explosion, vandalism, aircraft and vehicles owned by other people.
+- Trees, plants, shrubs and lawn if the damage is caused by certain problems, such as fire, explosion, vandalism, aircraft and vehicles owned by other people.

-Some belongings could have a special limit on coverage.
-Check the policy for specifics.
+Some belongings could have special limits on coverage.
+Check your policy for specifics.
 Here are some common limits we found:

 - $500 for food in refrigerators or freezers.